Extracorporeal Non-Surgical Shockwave Therapy for Musculoskeletal Conditions

 Extracorporeal Shockwave Therapy (ESWT) is highly effective for a wide range of musculoskeletal and sports conditions.
 At Chiropractic Specialty Center®, we’ve seen excellent clinical outcomes in patients suffering from various conditions, including heel spurs, tennis elbow, golfer’s elbow, sciatica, neck discomfort, hip concerns, plantar fasciitis, and more.
 If you’re experiencing discomfort, get in touch with us to explore how ESWT can help.

-Our physiotherapists, combined with the expertise of our clinical chiropractors, work in unison to provide holistic care, leveraging advanced therapy devices.
+Our physiotherapists, combined with the expertise of our clinical chiropractors, work in unison to provide holistic care, leveraging modern therapy devices.
 With our knowledge and cutting-edge technology, we offer comprehensive care that helps you recover faster from sports injuries and musculoskeletal issues.
 Experience the difference for yourself.

 How Often is ESWT Recommended for Spine, Joint, and Sports Injuries?